 “Yeah, and who’s Nora?”
 Robert asks.

 “Don’t be silly.
-You guys know who Nora is and she’s right-” My head jerks back and my eyes widen as my head and eyes turn towards the end of my finger and I finally notice that I’m pointing to an empty chair and that the gun, the ashtray, and the cigarette have all disappeared.
+You guys know who Nora is and she’s right-” My head jerks back and my eyes widen when I finally notice that I’m pointing to an empty chair.
+The gun, the ashtray, and the cigarette have all disappeared.

-Sniffing the air, Thomas says to me, “I didn’t know you smoked, Michael.”
+Thomas sniffs the air.
+“I didn’t know you smoked, Michael.”

 If you enjoyed this story, then perhaps you’d be interested in reading more by pressing the “short story” tag below or clicking this(short story) link or this(genre and tags) link or this(story list) link.
 I would also urge you to share this story with others and comment below.
 Please check out my books page as well by pressing here.
 Thank you for reading my story.Follow: